 Documentation of Insect Declines due to Light Pollution

-Eisenbeis noted the declines of insects catches from different decades as reported in three papers.
+Eisenbeis noted the declines of insect catches from different decades as reported in three papers.
 This table helps to show the declines he saw across the decades:

 While the conditions for each of the papers are not same, they do suggest a dismal trend.
 Different reasons for the declines are mentioned in the paper, such as clear cutting of insect habitats, the use of chemical herbicides in the environment, urban expansion, and roadway construction.
 What is not directly suggested is that the decline may be due to the fact that the insect populations have already been so reduced that they are having a hard time to come back.

 Another example of light's effect on insects was reported by Malicky (1965.
 Freilandversuche an Lepidopterenpopulationen mit Hilfe der JERMYschen Lichtfalle, mit Diskussion biozönologischer Gesichtspunkte [Outdoor exposure tests of Lepidoptera populations with the help of JERMY's light-trap, with discussion of biocenotic aspects].
 Zeitschrift für Angewandte Entomolgie 56:358-377.), who found that newly built and strongly lit gas stations had a high initial activity of insects for the first two years.
 The activity decreased quickly in later years.
 Eisenbeis said this is an example of the vacuum cleaner effect.
 There was one paper he noted that discussed insect declines and had used light traps, but it did not mention the role light had on the decline.
-Another paper covered the differences in catch rates between illuminated areas (city center and two housing units) and seminatural, non illuminated areas, with the illuminated areas having two to five times lower catch rates than the non illuminated areas.
-A main component of the foundation of our food pyramid is dissappearing.
+Another paper covered the differences in catch rates between illuminated areas (city center and two housing units) and semi-natural, non-illuminated areas, with the illuminated areas having two to five times lower catch rates than the non-illuminated areas.
+A main component of the foundation of our food pyramid is disappearing.

 Scheibe (1999. Über die Attraktivität von Straßenbeleuchtungen auf Insekten aus